orschiro/orzanna/index.md

 It does not require any further concretization because any descriptive attempt would narrow down the incomprehensiveness of what life can all be.
 How does one live a life that is?”*[^5]

-Hello and welcome to my personal website.
+Hello and welcome.
 If you want to reach out to me, please best write me an email[^email].
-If you want to know more about my background, you can take a look at my CV[^CV].
+If you want to know more about me, you can take a look at my CV[^CV].

-Currently, my main work focuses on supporting the sustainable development of Sheetgo[^1].
+Currently, my main occupation is to support the sustainable development of Sheetgo[^1].
+Besides, I endorse to be lazy.
+There is nothing wrong about it — and it is sustainable, too.

-In my free time, I tend to be lazy and do not do too much.
-Sometimes, however, it occurs to me that I see myself (currently) contributing to Ubuntu MATE[^MATE], the Amara foundation[^3], the FZI [^4], Research & Degrowth[^degrowth], and SCORAI[^scorai].
+Here is my current list of *“I Love To”*:

-I love apple cider vinegar.
-And I love podcasts.
-See below.
+- Drink apple cider vinegar.

-I am a big fan of podcasts as a medium of communication.
-My (current) favourites are the *PC Games-Podcast (DE), c't uplink (DE), Ubuntu Podcast (EN), Hello Internet (EN), Linux Voice Podcast (EN), #heiseshow (DE), Cortex (EN), Late Night Linux (EN), and the GameStar Podcast (DE)*.
-Aside, I (currently) have two active podcasts which are the “*Degrowth Audiobook Podcast*”[^DegrowthAudiobook] and “Short Stories”[^ShortStories]
+- Listen[^podcast] and record podcasts[^myPodcasts].
+- Improve Ubuntu MATE[^MATE].
+- Approve subtitles for the Amara foundation[^3].
+- Help the FZI[^4] as a research assistant.
+- Maintain the website of Research & Degrowth[^degrowth] and SCORAI[^scorai].

 Finally, if you are a research scholar, you might be interested in my co-authored publication “*Culture meets Flows: The Cultural Dimension of
 Urban Metabolism*”[^CulturemeetsFlows] that had been cited by the German Advisory Council on